 Bakingdom was a food blog started by Darla Wireman in 2010.
 In her very first blog post “Welcome to My Realm” where she shared how the blog started, she humorously wrote, “I mean, how many stunning food blogs are there out there?
 And I think I have something new or unique to say?”

-Yet that is exactly what Darla brought to her audience – stunning, delicious, and exceptionally unique content that is well-worth all of our time.
-Over the next seven years, we saw Darla posting consistently and was regularly featured in press such as The Huffington Post as well as guest posting for other popular food blogs.
+Yet that is exactly what Darla brought to her audience – stunning, delicious, and exceptionally unique content that is well worth all of our time.
+Over the next seven years, we saw Darla posting consistently and was regularly featured in the press such as The Huffington Post as well as guest posting for other popular food blogs.

 Well, semi-consistently I should say.
 From her most shared posts, we can see that Darla’s most popular content was created around 2011, which seems to be when she was the most active on Bakingdom.
 We saw Darla beginning to post less frequently in 2014 going into 2015, posting only once in 2016 with an announcement of her “official hiatus from full-time blogging”.